Electric car pros and cons

 When you use conventional cars, it takes a few minutes to fuel your vehicle at the pump and continue your journey.
 You won't have that luxury with electric vehicles.
 The fastest charging time for EVs is 30 minutes, and the car will only recharge to 80% capacity.
 Some cars need eight hours to charge for optimal performance.
 That means you have to recharge your car overnight if you want to use it in the morning.
 Using an electric vehicle requires planning and a good habit of keeping it plugged in when parked.

 Range anxiety is a major downside of having electric vehicles.
 Some EV owners constantly worry that the charge will not get them to their destination due to batteries with limited ranges.
-Current electric cars can deliver 150 to 200 miles on a full charge, but car manufacturers are constantly increasing EV ranges.
+Current electric cars can deliver 300 to 400 kilometers on a full charge, but car manufacturers are constantly increasing EV ranges.
 If you charge the car every time you park, battery range will not be a major issue.
 You can also explore the latest PHEVs if you frequently go for long trips.

 Are electric cars suitable for you?